The Power of Sleep

 How Sleep Works

 There are many common myths about sleep.
 We hear them frequently and may even experience them far too often.
-Sometimes they are “old wives tales,” but there are other times the incorrect information can be serious and even dangerous.
-So I have researched this topic and spoken to many professionals in the field and here is a list of common myths about sleep, and the facts that dispel them.
+Here is a list of common myths about sleep, and the facts that dispel them.

 Health problems such as obesity, diabetes, hypertension, and depression are unrelated to the amount and quality of a person’s sleep